Collective dipole excitations in sodium clusters: Projected spherical single particle basis

+The deformation of the single particle mean field in the Clemenger's model, $\delta$, might be related to the deformation parameter $d$ involved in the coherent state defined above.
+Aiming at this goal, we require that the average of $H_{pc}$ with $|\Psi_{c}\rangle$ is identical to the deformed single particle potential from the Clemenger's Hamiltonian.
+This supplies us with the relation \be \frac{d}{k}=\sqrt{\frac{2\pi}{45}}\left(\Omega_{\perp}^{2}-\Omega_{z}^{2}\right), \ee where $\Omega_z$ and $\Omega_{\perp}$ denote the frequencies along and perpendicular to the symmetry axis, respectively.
+This relation yields a simple equation for the two deformation parameters: \be 0.693k\delta=d. \ee In our calculations, the adopted value for the constant $k$, defining the canonical transfromation (2.4), is 9.77.
 The mean field defines an intrinsic frame of reference for electrons.
 In the laboratory frame the system is described by states having good angular momentum, due to the rotation symmetry of the model Hamiltonian.
-A basis in the laboratory frame for the composite system, of electrons and core, may be obtained by diagonalizing H in a particle-core product basis, with components of definite angular momenta.
+A basis in the laboratory frame for the composite system, of electrons and core, may be obtained by diagonalizing $H$ in a particle-core product basis, with components of definite angular momenta.
 However, to use such a basis in a Random Phase Approximation (RPA) formalism is quite a tedious task.

 A great simplification is obtained if, instead, we use a projected spherical single particle basis.
 Obviously, even if the deformed set of generating functions is orthogonal the angular momentum projected set is not orthogonal.
 Fortunately, an orthogonal set of projected states is obtained if we chose an appropriate single particle state factor.